 SEVEN COMMON COMMERCIAL CREDIT-BUILDING BLUNDERS

 Even brand new businesses that have yet to get their feet wet can get business credit — whether from vendors, suppliers, credit card companies, or equipment/vehicle financiers — so long as they start by creating a solid business credit profile with D&B and the other commercial credit reporting agencies.
-If you'll notice, I emphasized solid, because just "getting a D-U-N-S® number" does not guarantee the D&B profile is complete.
-You need to have all seven of the "Super Seven Elements" in place to have a complete profile, and that usually doesn't happen when you order a free DUNS number online.
+If you'll notice, I emphasized solid, because just "getting a DUNS number" does not guarantee the D&B profile is complete.
+You need to have specific information in place to have a complete profile, and that doesn't usually happen on its own.

 2) Failing to get an EIN number in the company name and at the company address